thojmr/PregnancyPlus/README.md

 - Q: Where do I put the KK_PregnancyPlus.dll?
     - A: It should end up under <Root game folder>/BepinEx/Plugins/KK_PregnancyPlus.dll
 - Q: Some of the sliders are not working?
+    - A: Disable "Make me a balloon" plugin config option since it disables some sliders.
+Then try adjusting your 'Move Z' slider to make sure it is not outside your characters body.
-    - A: Make sure you have the latest version.
+    - A2: Make sure you have the latest version.
 Try a default character, if the issue persists, send me your output_log.txt, or the Character Card that is causing the issue.

 ## Notes
 - Modding this game is new to me, so dont expect this to feel like a finished product.
 More like an interesting way to learn C#